-If using whole buds or trim, make sure that the material is ground up relatively fine.
-We prefer to use a traditional grinder as opposed to a food processor or blender, as they typically pulverize the starting material.
-If using hash that has greased up or congealed into a sticky ball, attempt to break up the hash into smaller pieces; the goal being to increase the exposed surface area.
+If using whole buds or trim, make sure that the material is finely ground.
+We prefer to use a traditional grinder as opposed to a food processor or blender, as these options tend to pulverize the starting material too much.

 Step 3: Decarboxylate